QuadSpinner/Gaea2Docs-Reference/modify/effect/whorl.md

 Whorl applies multiple vortex-like distortions across the terrain to create large scale warping.
 This can be very useful when creating massive landscapes and wanting to avoid a patterning in the noise, or for creating slightly surreal or alien landscapes.

-{.TIP}
+{% hint style="info" %}
-> Whorl can be overpowering if used by itself.
+Whorl can be overpowering if used by itself.
 An effective way to tone down Whorl is to lower the Influence value in @postprocess or use one of the blend modes.
+{% endhint %}